Where to shop Vintage clothing in Stockport

 Stockport Rd West, Bredbury, Stockport SK6 2BP

 Pear Mill is a Grade II listed Edwardian cotton mill, and the Vintage Emporium fills it with over 65 independent traders selling everything from vintage clothing and accessories to mid-century furniture, ceramics, vinyl, books, and decorative homeware.
-Think of it less as a shop and more as a day out.
+You could quite easily immerse yourself for hours so consider it a day out.

-Because every trader prices independently, you can find a bargain and a proper antique gem within the same visit.
-There's free parking on site, and a tearoom inside if you need to refuel between floors.
-It's open seven days a week — look for the giant pear on the building, you can't miss it.
+Because every trader prices independently, you can easily find both a bargain and a real antique gem within the same visit.
+There's free parking on site, and a traditional tearoom inside with home-baked cakes that feels quite fitting.
+Pear Mill is open seven days a week, just look out for the giant pear on top of the building; you can't miss it.

 Mardy Kids

-For the cool kids, Mardy Kids Vintage, also situated in Pear Mill, is a great find if you're kitting out little ones rather than yourself.
-You’ll find gorgeous, preloved children's clothing that doesn't involve trawling through charity shop rails and hoping for the best.
-Follow on Instagram (@mardykidsvintage) to keep up with pop-ups and new stock.
+For the cool kids, Mardy Kids Vintage, also situated in Pear Mill, is a great find if you're kitting out your little ones.

 20th Century Stores